adityapuro/Linear-Regression/README.md

 # Linear-Regression
-Linear Regression performed on Boston Housing Dataset and Vehicle Dataset from kaggle
+Linear Regression performed on Boston Housing Dataset and Vehicle Dataset from kaggle.
+Libraries like pandas, seaborn and matplotlib have been used